10 Dec The Best Ideas Should Win, Not Just the Loudest

-We teach at The Design Gym that “If you don’t write it down, it didn’t happen.”
-This is important because it keeps ideas visual and allows us to move ideas like objects and create new information from that process.
+We teach at The Design Gym that if you don’t write it down, it didn’t happen.
+This is important because it keeps ideas visual.
+It allows us to move ideas like objects and create new information from that process.

-Kick off meetings with everyone writing down their ideas *before* the group shares out.
-Share the challenge, the purpose of the meeting, and allow everyone to capture 3-10 post-its with their own views on the real problem statement and their own view of the solutions.
-Share those out and work from them
+Kick off meetings with everyone writing down their ideas before the group shares out.
+Share the challenge, the purpose of the meeting and allow everyone to capture 3-10 post-its with their own views on the real problem statement and their own views on potential solutions.
+Share those out and work from them.

 2. What does good look like?

-We’ve heard teams judge ideas against simplicity, cost, ease for the company, ease for the user…and so many more…without talking about *why* first.
+We’ve heard teams judge ideas against simplicity, cost, ease for the company, ease for the user…and so many more…without talking about why first.
 We all have our own model of what good looks like.
-We often ask groups to sort ideas against impact and enthusiasm, because we believe the best ideas should be great for the company and their customers and energizing for the company’s staff.
+We often ask groups to sort ideas against impact and enthusiasm because we believe the best ideas should be great for the company and their customers and energizing for the company’s staff.
 Your team has to align on why an idea is good.
-Explicate that separately from the ideas themselves and you’ll find that alignment can be much easier.
-Idea generation can be easier that way, too.
+Seperate that from the ideas themselves and you’ll find that alignment can be much easier.
+Idea generation can be easier that way too.

 It’s easy to forget this one.
 A facilitator isn’t a decider or a dictator.
 They help keep a team honest on time, goals and process.

-You can take a class on facilitation with us (see when the next one is happening on our calendar here) or just start trying to use these best practices one at a time.
-Take turns being facilitators…you’ll each learn something from each person’s strengths and challenges.
+You can take a class on facilitation with us or just start trying to use these best practices one at a time.
+Take turns being facilitators—you’ll each learn from one another’s strengths and challenges.